 In 2004, I began teaching in the School of Business of a new online college.
 I later became the program director of all finance courses for the online division, as well as for their on-ground campuses.
 In January 2014, I began teaching at Independence University.
 I’ve enjoyed working here very much.
 I have a passion for teaching and feel very blessed to have the opportunities I’ve had in life.
 I want to share with others the knowledge and experiences I’ve had, so others might have some of the same opportunities.

 I have taught at Independence University and Stevens-Henager College for over five years.
-I have greatly enjoyed working with our amazing students and watching as they fulfill their life’s ambitions.
+I have greatly enjoyed working with our amazing students and watching as they fulfill their life ambitions.

-Before SHC and IU, I arranged large community events at the Natural and Cultural History Museum in Lehi, Utah, and English courses in Voronezh, Russia.
+Before working at SHC and IU, I arranged large community events at the Natural and Cultural History Museum in Lehi, Utah, and taught English courses in Voronezh, Russia.
 I have also enjoyed many different retail management and real estate positions throughout my career.

 I graduated in the top 10% of my class for my master’s degree in public administration (MPA) and was named outstanding student of the year for the UVU Business School in 2006 when I completed my paralegal studies associate’s degree.
 I also have a bachelor’s degree in international relations/business.

 I love learning in almost any educational environment.
-In three work places now I have been given the nickname Hermione Granger from Harry Potter.
-At IU and SHC I have taught Communication Arts, English Composition, American Civilization, U.S. History since the Civil War, Introduction to Logic, Business Law, Computer Forensics/Cybercrime, Marketing, Event Planning, Organizational Design, Business Practices, Management Principles, and Professionalism courses.
+In three of my workplaces now I have been given the nickname Hermione Granger from Harry Potter.
+At IU and SHC I have taught courses in Communication Arts, English Composition, American Civilization, U.S. History since the Civil War, Introduction to Logic, Business Law, Computer Forensics/Cybercrime, Marketing, Event Planning, Organizational Design, Business Practices, Management Principles, and Professionalism courses.

 I am a full-time instructor for the School of Business at Independence University and the owner of KSC Marketing Solutions.
 I hold a master of business degree with a concentration in marketing and a minor in management from Baker College Center for Graduate Studies of Flint, Michigan.
 I am presently pursuing a doctoral degree from the same graduate school.
 With two years remaining, I am progressing through my program to earn a doctor of business administration in Socratic methodology.
 Essentially, my focus area within my doctoral studies is to design solutions for improving critical thinking in decision-making for improved long-term organizational sustainability on a global scale.